Determiners

 Ordinal

-Place a numeral word as a regular modifier (after the head noun) and it will represent a relative position of an item in a sequence (an ordinal number).
+Place a numeral word after the nucleus (before, in the midst, or after other modifiers) and it will represent a relative position of an item in a sequence (an ordinal number).

 - Latin